-Bullying in Child Custody
+Bullying in Child Custody and Divorce

 We hear words like control and manipulation and harassment, but we at Foxtrot see it for what it is…Bullying.
 And we’re not just talking about your lunch money here, we’re talking about the Other Side hitting where it hurts the most…your kids.